 At Boomu – Experience an African Village in Uganda where you take a guided walk and hear tales of old from the elders and the Bunyoro People’s courtship rituals and birth celebrations.

-Get a firsthand understanding of the obstacles and difficulties that villagers face—barriers such as the lack of education—also, the lack of infrastructures such as electricity or running water, and the population growth.
-You will hear how it impacts to land and pressure for more food (the average Ugandan woman gives birth to 6.7 children in her life).
+Get a firsthand understanding of the obstacles and difficulties that villagers face—barriers such as the lack of education, the lack of infrastructures such as electricity or running water, and the population growth.
+You will hear how it impacts land and pressure for more food (the average Ugandan woman gives birth to 6.7 children).
 Learn by seeing traditional farming methods and how those crops are processed.

 Boomu Women’s group creates some beautiful bedspreads and other woven products dyed with colors collected from nature around the Village.
-You can see some beautiful basket weaving done and buy a few items that will keep the memories coming of your stay at Boomu Women’s group, which taught you what it means to be and work “together.”
+You can see some beautiful basket weaving done and buy a few items to keep the memories of your stay at Boomu Women’s group, which taught you what it means to be and work “together.”

-Visit Boomu – Experience an African Village in Uganda – where the Village Stay or Village Walk is not a touristy kind of event.
-Still, you see and experience an African Village firsthand as it is from day-to-day in rural Uganda.
+Visit Boomu – Experience an African Village in Uganda – where the Village Stay or Village Walk is not a touristy event.
+Still, you see and experience an African Village firsthand as it is daily in rural Uganda.